-2.7.
+- 2.7.
 The 2000 CROW Act ensures that section 47 & 48 do not affect the operation of the relevant sections and schedules of the 1981 WCA if either an order or an application has been made before the commencement date of the 2000 Act.
-In this case due to recent heavy vehicular use of the route in question, C to E, causing the reinvestigation into the 1990 DMMO application it was noted that the process for the whole route has not been implemented or completed.
-Therefore, it is understood that the DMMO remains.
+In this case the DMMO application for the route in question is dated 22 September 1990 and it was decided, as the route was a highway that there was no need to make a DMMO. - 2.8.
+However, as the recording of the whole route in question has not been implemented or completed it is therefore understood that the DMMO remains.